gildor2/UEViewer/readme.txt

 Notes about StaticMesh support.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-StaticMesh class is supported for a few UE2 game titles only, use "-nostat"
-command line switch when you are trying to load package from some game title,
-but umodel is crashed on StaticMesh loading.
 StaticMesh export made into psk format.
 This format is designed for SkeletalMesh
 export, but umodel uses it for StaticMesh too.
 Exported mesh will not have
 skeleton and contains only one UV set.